tahaafzal5/zero2prod/Notes.md

 ## Skeleton And Principles For A Maintainable Test Suite

 ### Why Do We Write Tests?
-* Tests mitigate risks, catch bugs in CI, and acr as documentation.
+* Tests mitigate risks, catch bugs in CI, and act as documentation.

 ### Why Don't We Write Tests?
 * Good tests build technical leverage, but writing tests takes time.